YunoHost-Apps/opencloud_ynh/doc/POST_INSTALL.md

-Connect to ownCloud with `admin` as a username and the password selected at install.
+Connect to OpenCloud with `admin` as a username and the password selected at install.